riley-mitchell/nunu.github.io/README.md

 # nunu.github.io
 PURPOSE

-The purpose of this iOS application is to tailor news stories to the current emotion of the user.
-Nobody wants to have their mood ruined by seeing a news segment they didn't want to see.
-Also, it can be overall helpful to be able to filter news stories by something like emotion to weed out uninteresting stories.
+Nobody wants their mood ruined by seeing news they didn't want to see.
+The purpose of nunu is to tailor news segments to the emotion of the user.
+The goal is to help users see the information they truly want to see and filter news stories simply, weeding out unintended, uninteresting stories.

 CURRENT